tulu-g559/ObserveX/README.md

 The architecture is **event-driven and asynchronous**: the extension only captures and uploads; all AI processing happens in background workers.

-> ⚠️ **WIP** — this project is under active development.
+> ⚠️ **WIP:** this project is under active development.
 Anything not yet implemented is listed inline as TODO instead of being documented as existing.

 ---